LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Experiments and Results

-where the value of $power$ in training the network is set to $0.9$.
-In addition, the DropBlock parameters, i.e., $BS$ and $\gamma$, are also fixed when training the proposed network.
-The value of $BS$ is fixed at $5$, whereas the $\gamma$ value is determined by Eq. (\ref{7}) for controlling the features to be dropped during training.
+In addition, the DropBlock parameters mentioned in Algorithm.
+1, i.e., $BS$ and $\gamma$, are also fixed when training the proposed network.
+The value of $BS$ is fixed at $5$, whereas the $\gamma$ value is determined by Eq.\ref{7} for controlling the features to be dropped during training.

-where $kP$ defines the probability of keeping a unit, and in our experiments, the value of $kP$ is linearly increased from $0.0$ to $0.5$; $feat$ denotes the feature map size.
-These hyperparameter turning values are inspired by \cite{DB}.
+where $kP$ defines the probability of keeping a unit.
+In our experiments, the value of $kP$ is linearly increased from $0.0$ to $0.5$. $feat$ denotes the feature map size.
+These hyperparameter values are inspired by \cite{DB} and were selected empirically by using grid search.

+The proposed method is evaluated with both label categories, i.e., multi-class labels and binary class labels.
+However, in experimenting with both labels, the training parameters of the proposed network are kept the same.
+The training process runs for a total of $100$ epochs, with batch size of $4$ using PyTorch deep learning library on an Nvidia RTX 2060 GPU.